eslint-functional/eslint-plugin-functional/docs/rules/no-if-statement.md

-### no-if-statement
+# Disallow if statements (no-if-statement)

+This rule disallows if statements.

+## Rule Details

 If statements is not a good fit for functional style programming as they are not expresssions and do not return a value.
-This rule disallows if statements.

 ```typescript
 let x;